Bought or harvested a bunch of tomatoes (or cherry tomatoes), and not sure how long they’ll stay good to eat? How long do tomatoes last?

 - If attached to vines, they should be bright green and flexible.
 It’s like choosing grapes – we look for healthy-looking vines, not dark ones that are dehydrated and break easily.
 The firmness and color of the fruit are much more important than the vine’s quality, though.

 If you’re buying yellow tomatoes, they should be just-yellow, not golden yellow or yellow-going-orange.
-The latter often indicate the tomatoes are overripe.
+The latter often indicates the tomatoes are overripe.

 How To Tell If Your Tomatoes Have Gone Bad?